Wednesday, March 8, 2023

 12 julienned Strips of Grapefruit Peel

 One of my favorite flavor pairings is grapefruit with rosemary.
-Rosemary pairs incredibly well with pork and oily flavors and I really wanted to start with a dry cocktail to contrast the richer flavors of this first course.
-The extra citrus kick of Tanqueray no. TEN is a natural choice for an aperitif given its botanical profile.
+Rosemary pairs incredibly well with pork and oily flavors, and I wanted to start with a dry cocktail to contrast the more decadent tastes of this first course.
+The extra citrus kick of Tanqueray no. TEN is a natural choice for an aperitif, given its botanical profile.
 The citric acid and carbonic acid of the sparkling mineral water help cut through the richness and help to stimulate the palate for the upcoming meal.
 Pear and fig are natural complimenting flavors that go with pork and have a mild floral component that pairs with elderflower and chamomile.
-I enjoy having complimenting flavors with contrasting sweetness when regarding food and drink pairing.
+I enjoy complimenting flavors with contrasting sweetness regarding food and drink pairing.

 Review: Whistlepig Piggyback 100% Rye

-Palate (20%): starts with light brown sugar sweetness. dry oak, leather. a nice sweet and spicy whiskey, a good oaky note given the 6 years in a colder environment. good for mixing in cocktails. decent on its own.
+Palate (20%): starts with light brown sugar sweetness.
+Dry oak, leather.
+It's a nice sweet and spicy whiskey, a good oaky note given the 6 years in a colder environment.
+Good for mixing in cocktails.
+Decent on its own.
 14/20

-Finish (10%): actually a swift hit of spice that very quickly fades into a light mild finish. medium length.
-Not a rough alcohol burn at all.
+Finish (10%): A swift hit of spice that fades into a light, mild finish.
+Medium length.
+It's not a rough alcohol burn at all.
 7/10

-Overall Impression and Harmony (30%): Not my favorite whiskey for sipping neat but seems perfectly good for sours or other cocktails.
-It's a pretty balanced rye all around but nothing exceptional in any particular direction.
-It's clearly made by a professional and doesn't have that harsh ethanol burn many whiskeys have had for me lately when I sip them neat.
-Very similar to other Canadian ryes I've had.
+Overall Impression and Harmony (30%): It's not my favorite whiskey for sipping neat, but it seems perfectly good for sours or other cocktails.
+It's a balanced rye all around, but nothing exceptional in any direction.
+It's clearly made by a professional and doesn't have that harsh ethanol burn many whiskeys have had for me lately when I sip them neatly.
+It's very similar to other Canadian ryes I've had.
 17/30

-Retry on Ice (25%): I do think this genuinely makes it better.
-Things really start to come out in terms of spices. much more bite and punch.
-Still very clean but the flavor is more pronounced.
+Retry on Ice (25%): This makes it better.
+Things really start to come out in terms of spices.
+Much more bite and punch.
+It's still very clean, but the flavor is more pronounced.
 22/25

 Total Ranking: 73% Legendary, Amazing, GreatGood, Fair, Average, Tolerable, Swill